papaphua/dotnet-test/readme.md

 ####  Fix existing unit tests:

-- Ensure that all existing tests in the class `TestTask.API.Tests.PurchaseTests.cs` are successful.
+- Please fix the issue in the `TestTask.API.Tests.PurchaseTests.cs.BuyAsync_ShouldHandleConcurrentPurchases` test without modifying the test itself.

 #### 'Report' Task:
 Enhance an existing application by modifying its data models and creating an API endpoint to generate a specific report.